godfather-is-me/FlexibleFrameworks/README.md

 # FlexibleFrameworks

-To provide flexible frameworks and store NoSQL like data
+Using flexible templates made by the user to store and retreive noSQL data from the cloud (FireStore)